Rental Things: A Comprehensive Guide to Renting Items Successfully

 - Inspect the property with the landlord and take photos of the current condition.

-It’s crucial to note that security deposits are usually refundable, meaning that tenants can receive the total or partial amount of making money back when the lease ends.
+It’s crucial to note that security deposits are usually refundable, meaning tenants can receive the total or partial amount of money back when the lease ends.
 But, landlords can keep a portion or all of the deposit to cover specific expenses, such as property damage or unpaid rent.

-Different states have varying laws and regulations regarding returning money and renting a security deposit.
+States have varying laws and regulations regarding returning money and renting a security deposit.
 In some cases, landlords have a deadline for returning the deposit amount; in others, they should provide an itemized list of deductions.

 To make extra money from rental income and avoid disputes and misunderstandings regarding security deposits, both landlords and tenants should: